Skip to Content

 Gastrointestinal cancer

 Gastrointestinal cancers affect the digestive system.
-These can include esophageal, stomach, colon, rectal and pancreatic cancers.
+These can include anal, esophageal, stomach, liver, colon, rectal and pancreatic cancers.
+Sarah Cannon Cancer Network oncologists can treat them with chemotherapy, radiation therapy or surgery.

-Learning you have gastrointestinal (GI) cancer is never easy, but we are with you every step of the way.
+Learning you have GI cancer is never easy, but we are with you every step of the way.

-Our doctors provide comprehensive care to treat a wide range of gastrointestinal cancers, including:
+Our doctors treat a broad range of cancers, including:

 • Anal cancer